altbert/Whatsapp_speech_to_text/README.md

 - To configure the path and the api address edit the environment variables inside the ```docker-compose.yml``` file.
 The default values are:
   - HOST_ADDRESS=whisper_api
   - CHROME_DATA_PATH="/app/data/"
-- If you want to use the code outside docker, you just have to edit the env variables in the index.js file.
+- If you want to use the code outside docker, you will need to edit the env variables in the index.js file, to point to your api address.
 - If you are using a GPU add and edit, to your needs, the following code to the **whisper_api** container
     ``` yml
         deploy: